Alamein/Group3_ImageClasssification/README.md

 - Evaluate the model's performance using appropriate metrics and techniques.

 ## Dataset
 The dataset used in this project consists of images of various Nigerian food dishes collected from Kaggle.
-The dataset contains a total of X images belonging to Y classes, including:
+The dataset contains a total of 1492 images belonging to 18 classes, including:
 - Jollof Rice
 - Pounded Yam
 - Egusi Soup